NoahMelle/annexbios/readme.md

 1. **XAMPP**: Download and install [XAMPP](https://www.apachefriends.org/index.html), which includes Apache, MySQL (via phpMyAdmin), and PHP.
 2. **PHP**: Ensure PHP is installed and configured via XAMPP.
 3. **MySQL Database**: The project uses MySQL with the `mysqli` extension.
+4. **Composer**: Make sure composer is installed, since this project uses the Mustache Template Engine

 ### Steps